Gross Anatomy

 Lower cervical level injury spares the respiratory muscles.
 High thoracic lesions lead to paraparesis instead of quadriparesis, but autonomic symptoms are still marked.
 In lower thoracic and lumbar lesions, hypotension is not present but urinary and bowel retention are.

 In the subacute phase, the flaccidity of spinal shock is replaced by the return of intrinsic activity of spinal neurons, and spasticity develops.
-This usually happens in humans within 3 weeks of injury.
+This usually happens in humans within three weeks of injury.
 However, the spinal shock phase may be prolonged by other medical complications, such as infections.

 Quadriplegia and sensory loss below the level of injury persist, but spinal reflexes return.
 Because modulation from supraspinal centers is lost, hyperreflexia with increased tone and extensor plantar responses are noted.
 At any given level, with more extensive involvement of the anterior horn, flaccidity with loss of reflex activity and atrophy is present in a lower motor neuron pattern (as is common in diseases such as poliomyelitis).